v1br/Frontfoot-Discord-Bot/README.md

 ## <img src="https://cdn.discordapp.com/emojis/1015745034076819516.png" width="25px" height="25px">》Queries

 > I added Frontfoot to my Discord server but he is offline.
 What to do?
--The bot is likely down for maintenance, give it some time, if the issue persists, contact me on Discord.
+-The bot is likely down for maintenance, give it some time, if the issue persists, contact me on Discord @thisguyispeculiar.

 <div align="center">